AtrixZockt/AceArsenalExtended-Attachments/docs/WORKFLOW.md

 | to build a compat | copy `tools/` elsewhere -- see [ATTACHMENT_COMPAT.md](ATTACHMENT_COMPAT.md) |

 Because there is no `mod.yml` here, the commands below are for the compat repo you create, not for this one.
-Everything from "Before you start" down is the shared toolchain reference, identical in the NIArms, BWmod and Military Gear Pack repos.
+Everything from "Before you start" down is the shared toolchain reference — copy this file into your compat alongside `tools/` if you want it to hand.

 ---